Tassan Rovers GAA: 1977 reunion

 Northern Standard extract Friday 14 January 1977.
-"A member of the 1939 team was County Selector and Army C.Q.M.S., Turlough Murray,who is now arranging a reunion of this victorious team.
+"A member of the 1939 team was County Selector and Army C.Q.M.S., Turlough Murray, who is now arranging a reunion of this victorious team.
 A meeting to make arrangements for a buffet dance was held in the Braeside on Monday night last and attended by many members of the old 1939 team.
 The function will be held at a date after the Ulster Convention in Enniskillen on March 5th.
 The new president of the Ulster Council will then be Con Shortt, N.T., who played on the Tassan team in 1939 and he will present the medals to the survivors of the 1939 outfit in the Braeside Ballroom."

-Members of the organising committee for the presentation buffet are ;- Turlough Murray, Pat Molloy, Owen Woods, Paddy Morgan, Eddie Donnelly, Packie Brennan, Joe Comiskey, Paddy Mc Nally, John Mone, James Carroll, James Flanagan and Paddy Mulligan.
+Members of the organising committee for the presentation buffet are;- Turlough Murray, Pat Molloy, Owen Woods, Paddy Morgan, Eddie Donnelly, Packie Brennan, Joe Comiskey, Paddy Mc Nally, John Mone, James Carroll, James Flanagan and Paddy Mulligan.

-The presentation of medals took place on Thursday night 28 April 1977 in the Braeside Ballroom, Clontibret Co.
-Monaghan.
+The presentation of medals took place on Thursday night 28 April 1977 in the Braeside Ballroom, Clontibret County Monaghan.